Fuel cells – electricity from hydrogen and oxygenEnergy and Environment Storage

 A fuel cell generates electricity from the conversion of hydrogen and oxygen.
 In addition to electricity, heat and water are also produced as end-products.
 In principle, the chemical processes correspond here to the so-called explosive gas reaction, in which a mixture of oxygen and hydrogen is made to explode.
 In a fuel cell, however, the energy released does not go up in smoke, but is converted into electrical energy.

-PSI has been engaged for many years at all levels of fuel-cell research, from the optimization of individual components to the development of complete fuel-cell systems.
+PSI has been engaged for many years at all levels of fuel-cell research, from the optimisation of individual components to the development of complete fuel-cell systems.
 A special feature of research at PSI is the intensive use of investigation methods at PSI's large-scale facilities, which enable unique insights to be obtained into the inner workings of fuel cells and the materials used in them.
 As a result, scientists can gain a basic understanding of the processes that take place in the cell and improve it in very selective ways.

 How does a fuel cell work?